-The Hasbro Community Action Hero Award recognizes six outstanding youth volunteers who are making their mark on the local or global community and are proof that anyone can make a difference regardless of their age.
+The 2014 Hasbro Community Action Hero Award recognized six outstanding youth volunteers that made their mark on the local or global community, serving as proof that anyone can make a difference regardless of their age.

 - The 2014 Heroes are:

 Ethan Cruikshank | Mechanicsville, Virginia

 Ethan, a sophomore at Maggie L. Walker Governor's School for Government and International Studies, was upset when he learned that budget cuts at his local school would force the closure of its strings music education program.
 Ethan and many of his friends had benefited from the school music program and he wanted to ensure that future generations of students would have the opportunity to learn to play music, even without district funding.

 In response, Ethan founded Music to My Ears, which is an all-volunteer organization led by middle and high school students who provide weekly music lessons to elementary school-aged children.
 Through the program, younger children learn how to play an instrument and develop life skills.
 At the same time, older children learn leadership and mentutoring skills, and are able to share their passion for music.
 Since its founding in 2009, Music to My Ears has served 87 children with 24 different instructors.
 The program has spread to three states, providing over 1,450 hours of service.
 Ethan's next goal for the program is to provide musical instruments through donations or rentals for children who cannot otherwise afford them.